-According to the Climate Change Preparedness Plan, Boulder County "will likely need to expend more time and money in the future to avoid the monetary and health-related costs of being out-of-compliance with ozone attainment." - 309.
+According to the Climate Change Preparedness Plan, Boulder County "will likely need to expend more time and money in the future to avoid the monetary and health-related costs of being out-of-compliance with ozone attainment." - 279.
 Boulder County has already spent resources studying ground-level ozone, including how it is affected by climate change.
-Moreover, all Plaintiffs have enacted a number of expensive GHG reduction programs, in part, because of the need for cleaner air in a changed/changing climate. - 310.
+Moreover, all Plaintiffs have enacted a number of expensive GHG reduction programs, in part, because of the need for cleaner air in a changed/changing climate. - 280.
 Boulder County is also responsible for providing vaccination services and general disease control to residents, including mosquito control; the County needs to prepare for increasing costs to provide these services in light of climate change.
-The City of Boulder uses ecosystem services to regulate mosquitos ecosystems that will be damaged by human-caused climate change. - 311.
+The City of Boulder uses ecosystem services to regulate mosquitos ecosystems that will be damaged by human-caused climate change. - 281.
 Because disease outbreaks are linked to increased temperature, Colorado may see a spread in infectious diseases in the future.
 For example, a trend towards warmer weather could lead to an increase in mosquito and other species and, thus, mosquito-borne illnesses or other arthropod-borne (e.g., ticks-borne) illnesses, which would in turn lead to the need for increased or adjusted vector control.
 With warmer weather, mosquito and tick populations have increased in San Miguel County.

-- 312. Due to changing climate patterns such as warmer seasons, and increased drought, there is also the potential for animals to hibernate less, resulting in more human-animal interactions, which can increase incidence or risk of diseases, such as rabies. - 313.
-The costs of responding to and monitoring these health risks are substantial. - 314.
+- 282. Due to changing climate patterns such as warmer seasons, and increased drought, there is also the potential for animals to hibernate less, resulting in more human-animal interactions, which can increase incidence or risk of diseases, such as rabies. - 283.
+The costs of responding to and monitoring these health risks can be substantial. - 284.
 The spread of West Nile virus is instructive.
 West Nile virus first appeared in Colorado in 2002.
 By 2003, Colorado had the highest number of West Nile virus deaths and cases in the country.
 Prior to 2002, the City of Boulder did not have a mosquito control program.
 Now, the City's mosquito management costs are increasing annually, amounting to a budget of roughly \$250,000 for 2018.
-In 2017, the budget for mosquito control in Boulder County was similarly high: \$397,151. - 315.
-Both Boulder County and the City of Boulder have experienced increased monitoring and costs to educate the public about these public health hazards, as they inspect areas where animals live and collect species (including mosquitos) to test for disease rates.21 County public health officials in San Miguel County have similarly spent time and resources to educate the public about West Nile virus, and work with local agencies to track and test mosquito populations.
-Last year, San Miguel County engaged in Zika outreach and education.
+In 2017, the budget for mosquito control in Boulder County was similarly high: \$397,151. - 285.
+Both Boulder County and the City of Boulder have experienced increased monitoring and costs to educate the public about these public health hazards, as they inspect areas where animals live and collect species (including mosquitos) to test for disease rates.
+County public health officials in San Miguel have similarly spent time and resources to educate the public about West Nile virus, and work with local agencies to track and test mosquito populations.
+Last year, San Miguel engaged in Zika outreach and education. - 286.
+The City of Boulder recently hired a consultant to study, among other things, alterations to ecosystems and species migration patterns due to a shifting climate, which will help the City understand public health risks.
+Warmer weather and shorter hibernation seasons could result in more human-animal exposure, including to species that typically carry rabies, such as skunks.

-21 Although predictions for vector-borne illness spread are difficult because they are also highly dependent on shifts in human behavior and human levels of immunity, the consequences of increases in such illnesses are dire enough that increases in monitoring and surveilling of the situation may be warranted.
+&lt;sup>21 Although predictions for vector-borne illness spread are difficult because they are also highly dependent on shifts in human behavior and human levels of immunity, the consequences of increases in such illnesses are dire enough that increases in monitoring and surveilling of the situation may be warranted.